-Over three days, our expert judging panel blind tasted over 70 products from 11 national supermarkets to bring you our 2019 Easter Taste Awards.
+Over four days, our expert judging panel blind tasted over 60 products from 10 national supermarkets to bring you our 2020 Easter Taste Awards.
 From chocolate eggs of all shapes and sizes to the all-important hot cross buns, we’ve rounded up the ultimate Easter shopping list.
 Read on to find out which chocolate eggs made the cut.

 Please note that some of these products are only available to buy in-store and not online.

 This milk chocolate egg tastes high-quality and creamy but it’s the fun, splat-design topping that really makes it a winner – made from caramelised white chocolate, dark chocolate, plus biscuit balls, pretzels and mini fudge pieces, it’s the perfect balance of sweet, salty, crunchy and soft.

 This sophisticated, cocoa-pod-shaped egg would make a lovely gift, especially for adults.
 This year, Co-op’s signature cocoa pod egg is silver-dusted, in celebration of Fairtrade’s 25th anniversary.
 The chocolate is high-quality and incredibly moreish, and the accompanying truffles are filled with a thick caramel.